mbailey/notes/docs/chrome.md

 # chrome

-I only use Google Chrome for Microsoft Teams because video and screen sharing don't work with Firefox or Chromium.
+I use Google Chrome for [Microsoft Teams](msteams.md) because video and screen sharing don't work with Firefox or Chromium.

 Install google-chrome on fedora-36: